 When I returned the following year in 2013, I came in on a three month tourist visa to Australia and then applied for the defacto partner visa.

-They apply for the partner visa to Australia before they’ve been in a relationship for one year.
-This is how you’ll most certainly get refused.
+AUREC Migration & Mobility told us recently a lot of the Australian Partner Visa applications apply for the partner visa to Australia BEFORE they’ve been in a relationship for one year.
+This is how you’ll most certainly get refused so please don’t apply for the spouse visa before you’ve been in a relationship for at least 1 year.

-There’s actually two parts you need to apply for the Australian visa.
+There are actually two parts you need to apply for the Australian Partner Visa.
 Yep, I had no idea either.
 Just to explain it’s split into the following parts:

 820 visa which is this one I’m talking about in this post.
 This is the first one you need to apply for which is your temporary visa.

-801 visa which is the second part to this visa (you can read my post about it here).
+801 visa which is the second part of this visa (you can read my post about applying for the 801 visa here).
 You can apply two years after you’ve been granted your 820 visa.
 This is the permanent visa, aka your PR.
 Once you’ve got this you can chill.
-You can then look into citizenship after that but you’ll need to be in Australia for at least four years, with at least 12 months as a PR and with some travel restrictions
+You can then look into citizenship after that but you’ll need to be in Australia for at least four years, with at least 12 months on Australia Permanent Residency.

 Looking For Shipping Companies?